China retaliates by arresting Americans

 China already backed out of a draft agreement with the Trump administration reached in May that would have recognized China’s unfair trade practices and illicit activities.

-Additional talks were needed before Chinese President Xi Jinping signs the agreement, according to the news agency, quoting people in familiar with the matter.
+Additional talks are needed before Chinese President Xi Jinping signs the agreement, according to the news agency, quoting people familiar with the matter.

 An agreement could be signed during the APEC summit in Chile next month.